Stocks rise as earnings kick off; euro firm

 NEW YORK U.S. and European equities rebounded on Wednesday after a string of heavy losses that had been stoked by fears over a weakening global economy, while prospects of the European Central Bank buying more bonds boosted the euro.

-Oil prices rose on news of bigger-than-expected weekly drops in U.S. fuel inventories, reversing losses driven by worries of slowing energy demand.
+Oil prices stabilized on news of bigger-than-expected weekly drops in U.S. fuel inventories, reversing losses driven by worries of slowing energy demand.

 Investors scaled back on holdings of safe havens such as gold and U.S. and German government debt and tiptoed back into riskier investments that had been battered in the wake of a disappointing U.S. payrolls report last Friday.

-Signs of weakness at an auction of 10-year U.S. government debt and record-low auction yields for Germany's new 10-year bond compounded the sell-off in Treasuries and Bunds.
-The ultra-low yields soured demand for the euro zone benchmark debt despite fears that Spain, Italy or another heavily indebted euro zone nation might need a bailout following Greece's recent rescue.
+Signs of weakness at an auction of 10-year U.S. government debt and record low auction yields for Germany's new 10-year bond compounded the sell-off in Treasuries and Bunds.
+The ultra-low yields soured demand for the euro zone benchmark debt despite fears that Spain, Italy or another heavily indebted euro zone nation might need a bailout.

 Even as Spanish and Italian government bond yields receded after Tuesday's spike, Benoit Coeure, a member of the ECB's Executive Board, said the bank's bond-buying program remains an option as the euro zone continues to struggle to contain its debt crisis.